microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

   <link rel="canonical" href="https://microsoft.github.io/Low-Code/blog/2023-day10" />
 </head>

-Welcome to `Day 10` of #28DaysOfLowCode!
+Welcome to `Day 10` of #30DaysOfLowCode!

 The theme for this week is **backend**.
 Yesterday we talked about building custom connectors.
-Today we'll explore the topic of giving extra security to those custom connectors through [Azure API Management (APIM)][az apim].
+Today we'll explore the topic of giving extra security to those custom connectors through [Azure API Management][az apim].

 ## What We'll Cover